MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ---
 title: "Frequently asked questions | MicrosoftDocs"
-description: "Use this topic to know about the frequently asked questions and their answers in Dynamics 365 Customer Voice." ms.date: 08/31/2023 ms.topic: article
+description: "Use this article to know about the frequently asked questions and their answers in Dynamics 365 Customer Voice." ms.date: 08/31/2023 ms.topic: article
 author: sbmjais